Georgej100/PearlOS/README.md

 ## Credits
 All the resources I use a lot are
+ - <a href="https://github.com/mpaland/printf">Printf implementation by mpaland</a>
+ - <a href="https://github.com/glitchub/arith64">Arith64: Library to resolve some dependencies</a>
  - <a href="https://wiki.osdev.org/Expanded_Main_Page">OS Dev.org</a>
  - <a href="https://www.youtube.com/@DaedalusCommunity">Daedalus community YT </a>
  - <a href="https://github.com/mell-o-tron">MellOs, setup script and OS reference from mell-o-tron</a>